microsoft/api-guidelines/graph/patterns/operations.md

 ## When to use this pattern

-The operations pattern is well suited to use cases that cannot be modeled as a single HTTP method on a resource and require either multiple round trips to complete a single logical operation or produce one or multiple side effects.

 The operation pattern might be justified when a modeling operation represents one or combination of the following:

 - a change of a resource (i.e., increment the value of a property) rather than a state (i.e., the final value of the property)